ghostkiller967/Wordle-Solver/README.md

 ![Wordle](https://i.imgur.com/lEQ1xAs.png)

+After inputting all the data, it will output everything to the console in an array

 If you have a letter that has to be excluded then you need to add it like this:
 ```python
 addLetter("the letter", 0)